Princess Elisabeth Antarctica

 Polar Plateau

-The Antarctic Plateau cover an area of almost 1000km² of Antarctic and features almost no natural life forms.
-However, because of the dry air and the low wind speeds, the area is ideal for astronomists to make their observations.
+The Antarctic Plateau covers close to 1000km² and has almost no natural lifeforms.
+Thanks to its dry conditions and low wind speeds, its ideal for astronomers who want to make observations.

 Lakes

-Several frozen lakes dot the surface of the valleys in Antarctica, some of which are over 30 meters deep.
-The lakes are particularly interesting to researchers because of the organisms growing on and in the ice cover, in the water, and on the bottom of the lakes, as well as the algal mats found on lake floors.
+Several frozen lakes dot the surface of Antarctica's valleys, some of which are more than 30 meters deep.
+The lakes are particularly interesting to researchers because of the organisms growing on and in the ice cover, in the water, and on the bottom of the lakes, as well as the algal mats found on the lake floors.

 Ice Sheet

-The Antarctic Ice Sheet is the Earth's greatest ice mass, containing 90% of the world's freshwater supplies.
-Taking ice cores of this phenomenal ice mass allows palaeoclimatologists to reconstruct the Earth's past climates in an effort to better understand the climate mechanisms.
+The Antarctic Ice Sheet is the Earth's greatest ice mass, containing 90% of the world's freshwater resource.
+Taking ice cores of this phenomenal ice mass allows palaeoclimatologists to reconstruct the Earth's past climates in an effort to better understand the planet's climate mechanisms.

 Ice Shelf

-The ice shelf is the part of the ice sheet that extends over the ocean, and is not to be mistaken for sea ice.
-One of the most interesting features of the ice shelf is the grounding line, where glaciologists can study the contact point between the ice shelf and the continent at its junction with the ocean.
+The Antarctic ice shelf is the part of the continent's ice sheet that extends over the ocean, and is not to be confused with sea ice.
+A key feature is the grounding line, where glaciologists can study the contact point between the ice shelf and the continent at its junction with the ocean.

 Coastal Ice Rise

-Ice rises are islands covered by a thick layer of grounded ice, it is characterized by a local ice flow sticking out within an ice shelf.
+Ice rises are islands covered by a thick layer of grounded ice, it is characterized by a local ice flow protruding above an ice shelf.
 These islands act like brakes on the ice flow from the ice shelf, which makes for a specific flow regime that is radically different from the rest of the ice shelf.

 Fast Ice

-Fast ice is the part of sea ice that has frozen onto the sea ice that has frozen along coasts ("fastened" to them) along the shoals, or to the sea floor over shallow parts of the continental shelf, and extends out from land into sea.
+Fast ice is an expanse of sea ice that has attached itself to the coast ("fastened" to it) along the shoals, or to the sea floor over shallow parts of the continental shelf, and extends out from land into sea.
 In Antarctica, fast ice may also extend between grounded icebergs.

 Coastal Polynia

 Coastal polynya are semi-permanent areas of open water in sea ice which form just beyond grounded ice.
-The main cause for these to form in Antarctica are the katabatic winds of Antarctica.
+The main cause for these to form in Antarctica are the katabatic winds from Antarctica's glaciers.